 At some point, someone had to have faith in the idea that the earth wasn't flat.
 There wasn't yet any proof of that, so they had to have enough faith to go out and find their own answer.

-We currently have faith in gravity, the speed of light being constant, and the motion of our planets (among many other things).
+We currently have faith in our understanding of gravity, the speed of light being constant, and the motion of our planets (among many other things).
 Similar to the time of the flat-earth belief, the observational capabilities and instrumentation of our time support those scientific conclusions.
 The important phrase being, "of our time."
 A future humanity, with greater universal perspective may look back at us in jest—as we look back at the flat-earth belief—at what we currently believe to be true.

 The point being that what we commonly call the "truth" these days is based on nothing more than our current capabilities for understanding the world.
 What we consider "truth" might be entirely incorrect.